 It depends on where you are.
-Orders processed here will take 5-7 business days to arrive.
+Orders processed here will take 3-5 business days for US domestic to arrive.
 Overseas deliveries can take anywhere from 7-16 days.
 Delivery details will be provided in your confirmation email.

 The capacity of the AeroPress scoop is between 12 and 14 grams of ground coffee depending on how rounded you fill the scoop.
 If you use one rounded scoop and fill the AeroPress with water to the top, you will brew about 8 oz. of American style coffee.
 If you use 3 rounded scoops and fill the AeroPress to the “3”, you will make enough espresso style concentrate to make 15 oz. of American style coffee by adding hot water.

 I am glad to hear you are enjoying your AeroPress.
 And thanks for your enthusiasm for a giant AeroPress.
 We shall see.

 Follow our instructions to brew some 3-scoop pressings of espresso style coffee prior to the guest's arrival.
 Then add hot water to serve American style coffee or add milk for lattes.
 This enables serving multiple guests rapidly.